trifle/face/README.md

 and then install the required apt packages for nvidia-470.
 A list of packages installed on our system can be found in `apt-nvidia-libraries.txt`.

 ### Docker image
 To use the docker image, [install docker](https://docs.docker.com/engine/install/ubuntu/) to your linux computer (and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) to make use of Nvidia gpus), and run `docker build -t face-analysis -f face-gpu.Dockerfile .`.
-Then launch the image with `docker run --rm --gpus all -it face-analaysis /bin/bash`.
+Then launch the image with `docker run --rm -it --gpus all -it face-analaysis /bin/bash`.
 Note that building the image requires a gpu, and the default docker executor needs to be set to nvidia.
 To do so, add the line `"default-runtime": "nvidia"` to /etc/docker/daemon.json and restart the docker daemon.
 If the system does not have a gpu, use `docker build -t face-analysis -f face-cpu.Dockerfile` instead.

 ### Library versions
 Keeping with best practices, we have set up a `requirements.txt` file which lists the versions of python libraries we used.
 Where possible, we have directly included the relevant source files in our repository - this goes for the architecture of our classifier (in `wide_resnet.py`), the architecture of the face extraction model (`retinaface.py`), the face normalization (`retinaface_align.py`) and the models (`R50` for retinaface, `weights.28-3.73.hdf5` for the IMDB-wiki-classifier and `weights.29-3.76_utk.hdf5` for the UTK-classifier, all found in the `models` directory).